Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ## Configuration Format

-Icinga 1.x supports two configuration formats: key-value-based settings in `icinga.cfg` and object-based in included files (`cfg_dir`, `cfg_file`).
+Icinga 1.x supports two configuration formats: key-value-based settings in the `icinga.cfg` cofiguration file and object-based in included files (`cfg_dir`, `cfg_file`).
 The path to the `icinga.cfg` configuration file must be passed to the Icinga daemon at startup.

     enable_notifications=1